TheJambo/awesome-testing/README.md

 - [QASkills.sh](https://qaskills.sh) - Open registry of 400+ QA and testing skills (Playwright, API, LLM evaluation, accessibility, performance) that AI coding agents install and follow via the qaskills CLI.
 Works with Claude Code, Cursor, and 30+ other agents.
 - [nika](https://github.com/supernovae-st/nika) - Workflow engine for AI with testing built in: `nika test` pins a workflow's offline behavior as a golden snapshot (deterministic mock provider, zero keys) and replays it in CI; every run also leaves a hash-chained trace for post-hoc verification.
 - [crilio](https://github.com/mukundzha/crilio) - An open-source Python CLI that uses LLM-as-a-Judge to automate semantic regression testing for LLM prompts in CI/CD, blocking GitHub PRs that cause hallucinations or break formatting rules.
 Supports OpenAI, Anthropic, and local Ollama models.
+- [OrcaReplay](https://github.com/Continuum-AI-Corp/OrcaReplay) - Records a coding-agent session at the process and socket boundary — model traffic, shell exit codes, per-turn file changes and MCP calls on one timeline — then replays it with the network off so the run is deterministic and gateable in CI, or forks it from a checkpoint onto a different model.

 ### Service Virtualization
 - [Beeceptor](https://beeceptor.com/) - Easy to use no-code mock servers for service virtualization.
 Rest, SOAP, GraphQL supported.
 Create an API mock server from OpenAPI Specification or Postman collection.